 Bjorn Sturnberg: The Student Housing Co-Op With Enphase Batteries

-While there are now more solar panels in Australia than people, the many Australians who live in apartments have largely been locked out of this solar revolution by a minefield of red tape and potentially uninformed strata committees.
+[referenced url=”https://gizmodo.com.au/2017/06/how-apartments-can-join-australias-solar-energy-boom/” thumb=”https://gizmodo.com.au/wp-content/uploads/2017/05/iStock-517379368-410×231.jpg” title=”How Apartments Can Join Australia’s Solar Energy Boom” excerpt=”While there are now more solar panels in Australia than people, the many Australians who live in apartments have largely been locked out of this solar revolution by a minefield of red tape and potentially uninformed strata committees.”]

-“The aim was to achieve around 80 per cent self-sufficiency, and so far we’ve managed around 76 per cent,” Bjorn says.
-"The amount of solar generation is significantly more than total consumption, so the whole building is carbon negative, which is a really satisfying place to be.”
+“The aim was to achieve around 80 per cent self-sufficiency, and so far we’ve managed around 76 per cent,” Bjorn said.
+“The amount of solar generation is significantly more than total consumption, so the whole building is carbon negative, which is a really satisfying place to be.”
 To be more exact, Stucco is producing 128 per cent of the building’s demand.

 There’s a reason there’s not much solar on strata, and it’s not going to become any easier until new regulations are introduced to specifically cater for solar-powered apartment blocks.
-Some apartments take an easier route, installing solar to power common areas and hallway lighting, for example, rather than using it in every tenant’s apartment.
+Some apartment blocks choose to take the easier route, installing solar to power common areas and hallway lighting, for example, rather than using it in every tenant’s apartment.

 Still, the Stucco project is a valuable resource for anyone looking to do something similar.
 “We got this funding to see what could be done, and then to learn a lot, and then to show everyone what we learned,” Bjorn said.
 He has gone on from this project to found his own company that’s aimed at putting solar on rental properties – though the new project, SunTenants, focuses on single dwellings instead of whole blocks.
 Despite all the difficulties, Bjorn’s hard work has left a lasting impact on Stucco.
 “It’s still, in the end, the best thing to have done, and if an apartment block has the time and the energy and the resources, they totally should do it.”